-Book a Flytographer to take your family’s next holiday card photos at the 446-acre National Arboretum – the perfect backdrop for some artsy shots.
+Book a Flytographer to take a family photo or two at the 446-acre National Arboretum – the perfect backdrop for some artsy shots.
 You can choose to strike a pose in front of the iconic National Capitol Columns or swing arm in arm in the grove of state trees.
-Before or after the shoot check out the National Bonsai & Penjing Museum where you can learn about these miniature masterpieces.
+Be sure to check out the National Bonsai & Penjing Museum before you leave!

 Sunset Cruise on the Potomac

-Finish your first day aboard a cruise on the Potomac River.
-Pick up a riverboat cruise/tour at the Georgetown Waterfront and spend the next 50 minutes seeing the major Washington D.C. landmarks that hug the Potomac shore.
-This is great entertainment for the whole clan, and kids under the age of 3 can ride for free.
-Or, for a really special evening, opt for the 3-course dinner cruise.
+Pick up a riverboat tour at the Georgetown Waterfront and spend the next 50 minutes or so seeing the major Washington D.C. landmarks that hug the Potomac shore.
+This is great entertainment for the whole clan, and kids under the age of 3 often ride for free.
+For a special evening, opt for a 3-course dinner cruise.

-Morning Walk on the Mall + Natural History Museum
+Morning Walk on the National Mall + Smithsonian National Museum of Natural History

-Note: If you have a bit more time to spend in Alexandria, stop by The Christmas Attic shop and buy a very inexpensive scavenger hunt and self-guided tour that all takes place along the brick-lined streets of Alexandria.
-This historic journey will lead you through a maze of clues as you learn about George Washington and the City of Alexandria.
+Note: If you have a bit more time to spend in Alexandria, stop by The Christmas Attic shop to purchase an inexpensive scavenger hunt and self-guided tour that’ll lead you through a maze of clues as you learn about George Washington and the City of Alexandria.

-For older children (recommended ages 10 and up), a visit to the International Spy Museum offers an intriguing introduction to the world of espionage.
+For children 10 and up, a visit to the International Spy Museum promises an intriguing introduction to the world of espionage.
 Learn what it takes to be a spy, how spying has been used in both war and peace times, and how techniques and technologies are changing to deal with the new challenges of cyberspace.
 Exhibits also include more than 200 spy gadgets, weapons, bugs, cameras, and other tools of the trade.

 Family Bike Ride on the Mount Vernon Trail